aliakay/C-DCGAN-Fashion-MNIST/readme.md

 First of all, I don't have GPU in my local computer so I used colab in order to train the networks.Then I I downloaded tensorboard logs and trained generator network and added to the folder to use in my local in order to create other functions.

-You can check also my colab notebook.
+You can check also my colab notebook,there you can see my training process and testing process more clearly.

 [[Colab link]](https://colab.research.google.com/drive/1p-6nYoKUkfTGB2-PboHPPhQyuP5Ujlps?usp=sharing)